puppetlabs/puppetlabs-inifile/README.markdown

 ##### `setting`

-*Optional.* Designates a section of the specified INI file containing the setting to manage.
-To manage a global setting (at the beginning of the file, before any named sections) enter "".
-Defaults to "".
+*Optional.* The name of the setting to define.
 Valid options: a string.

 ##### `value`